Sign In Register

 Is Princeton a Good Place to Live?

-Based on current data, Princeton receives an overall livability score of 3.5 out of 5.0, earning a grade of B+.
-Key strengths include above-average household incomes, low unemployment, a low poverty rate, high health insurance coverage.
-Areas to be aware of include long commute times.
-Princeton offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Based on current data, Princeton receives an overall livability score of 2.7 out of 5.0, earning a grade of C+.
+Key strengths include above-average household incomes, low unemployment, abundant sunshine, a low poverty rate.
+Areas to be aware of include elevated crime rates, long commute times.
+Princeton has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs